SAP-samples/cap-service-integration-codejam/exercises/06-mock-separate-process/README.md

 }
 ```

-> The `server` value will likely be different - it's a process ID.

 ## Start up the main service

 Now we have a mocked version of the external service running in an independent process, we can start up the main service.